 - Hike to the natural rock archway at Cathedral Cove.

 - Peruse the charming antique stores of Paeroa.

 - Laze on the golden sands of Hahei Beach.

 - Watch as the sun sets while sampling a seafood platter, a local craft beer or a distinguished New Zealand wine.

-You are far from short of things to do here from fishing trips, diving, kayaking, hiking national parks, cycling and even skydiving.
-In summer people from across the country along with international visitors flock to its shores, with the main concentration heading to Hot Water beach to dig up the sand and soak in the piping hot water.
-Away from here, you can easily escape the crowds and find your own spot on the numerous stunning beaches along the peninsula.
+You’re far from short of things to do here from fishing trips, diving, kayaking, hiking national parks, cycling and even skydiving.
+In the summer, people from across the country along with international visitors flock to its shores, with the main concentration heading to Hot Water Beach to dig up the sand and soak in the piping hot water.
+Away from here, you can easily escape the crowds and find your own spot on the numerous stunning beaches along the coast.